 It’s not unusual for people to find certain parts of the day more challenging than others.
-For instance, many people do not consider themself to be a “morning person” and struggle to get out of bed and start their routine.
+For instance, many people do not consider themselves to be a “morning person” and struggle to get out of bed and start their routine.

 Seniors with dementia or specifically Alzheimer’s disease, also tend to struggle with certain hours of the day.
 Many caregivers find that their loved one’s condition worsens during later afternoons or early evenings.
 This is a common symptom of dementia often referred to as “Sundowning”.

 What Is Sundowning?

 Many caretakers note that confusion, irritation, and restlessness worsen for individuals with dementia around the late afternoon and early evening hours.
 This agitation might increase throughout the evening, so they struggle to fall asleep or stay in bed.

 Doctors aren’t sure why seniors with the disease Sundown.
 Some theorize that a full day spent navigating an environment made unfamiliar or uncomfortable by cognitive impairment can make a person living with dementia feel fatigued in the early evening, increasing dementia symptoms.
 Fatigue might also aggravate their forgetfulness, which can compound this condition.

 Also, after a full day of tending to their loved ones, caregivers might begin to feel weary in the afternoon themselves.
 Unfortunately, this is also when their children and spouse arrive home from school and work.
 As such, they’re now dealing with even more demands on their time and attention.

 Amidst this bustle, caregivers may inadvertently divert their attention from their senior loved one because it’s so busy.
 They might then get hungry or thirsty, bored, or depressed as a result.
 With these needs getting overlooked, they then get more restless and irritated.